Acx Partners With The Athens Stock Exchange In Greece To Develop Carbon Market In The Region

+(MENAFN- EIN Presswire) This is the latest step in ACX's bold ambition to operate the world's largest environmental exchange network.

-UAE, Sept.
-19, 2023 /PRNewswire/ -- ACX (AirCarbon Exchange) and the Athens Stock Exchange (ATHEX) are delighted to establish a partnership to explore the development of a Voluntary Carbon Market in Greece, with the goal of creating a transparent and efficient market for Voluntary Carbon Credits.
+ATHENS, ABU DHABI, SINGAPORE, September 19, 2023/EINPresswire/ -- ACX (AirCarbon Exchange) and the Athens Stock Exchange (ATHEX) are delighted to establish a partnership to explore the development of a Voluntary Carbon Market in Greece, with the goal of creating a transparent and efficient market for Voluntary Carbon Credits.

 This is the latest step in ACX's bold ambition to operate the world's largest environmental exchange network and the new Carbon Market in Greece will represent ACX's first base in continental Europe.